 We believe Gore's success is a direct result of the values that are the foundation of our company's culture.
 This culture is built on a deeply held belief in Associates and in the innate drive of each person to reach his or her full potential.
 We are collectively committed to fostering a safe and healthy work environment where all Associates can develop their talents, enjoy their work, and responsibly direct their activities.

 Gore's culture exerts a strong and steady influence on each of us to act with the highest integrity and responsibility.
 We are committed to meeting the needs of customers through our innovative, reliable products and to improving the communities in which we work and live.
 We have a continuing commitment to our legacy of taking a long-term view, and seek to make decisions that are consistent with this principle.

 Awards & Distinctions

-- Cited as a best workplace in Greater China, France, Germany, Italy, Spain and Sweden.
+- Gore is Great Place to Work-Certified™ in the U.S., France, Germany, Italy, Spain and Sweden.

 - Included on the "Fast 50" list of the "Most Innovative Companies in the World" by Fast Company magazine in 2009.

 - Recipient of the United Kingdom's 1989 Pollution Abatement Technology Award and the 1985 Prince Philip Award for Polymers in the Service of Mankind.